Book cover

 }

-Now we have a list to store the cart items, an attribute to store the total value of the books, a constructor, an add method that adds the books to the list and increases the cart’s total, and so on.
-So, to the best of our understanding, this implementation meets the class specification and thus we have reached the green state.
+In this new version, we have a list to store the cart items, an attribute to store the total value of the books, a constructor, and an add method that adds the books to the list and increases the cart’s total.
+Based on our current understanding, this implementation meets the class specification, and thus we have reached the green state.

-Yellow State: Finally, we should look at the code that was implemented and put into practice the properties, principles, and design patterns we learned in the previous chapters.
-In other words: is there anything we can do to make this code more readable, easy to understand, and maintain?
-In this case, the idea that may arise is to encapsulate the Book fields.
-They are currently public, so we can implement getter methods to access them.
-As this implementation is simple, we won’t show the refactored code here.
+Yellow State: Finally, we should review the code that was implemented and apply the properties, principles, and design patterns we learned in the previous chapters.
+In other words, we should consider if there is anything we can do to make this code more readable, easier to understand, and easier to maintain.
+In our example, one idea that may arise is to encapsulate the Book fields.
+These fields are currently public, so we should implement getter methods to access them.
+Since this implementation is straightforward, we won’t show the refactored code here.

-At this point, we completed an iteration in the red-green-refactor TDD cycle.
-Now, we can stop, or think about implementing another requirement.
-For example, we can implement the method to remove books from the cart.
-For this, we should start another cycle.
+At this point, we have completed an iteration of the red-green-refactor TDD cycle.
+We can now either stop, or consider implementing another requirement.
+For example, we could implement a method to remove books from the cart.
+To do this, we should start another cycle.

 8.8 Integration Tests

-With integration tests—also referred to as service tests—we move to an intermediate level of the testing pyramid (see a figure of this pyramid in the first section of the chapter).
-Thus, the objective shifts from testing a small unit of code, like a single class, to exercise a complete service, that is, a complete feature of the system.
+In integration tests—also known as service tests—we move to an intermediate level of the testing pyramid (see the figure of this pyramid in the first section of the chapter).
+These tests aim to exercise a complete service, or a complete feature of the system, rather than testing a small unit of code, such as a single class.
 Therefore, integration tests involve more classes, sometimes from distinct packages.
 They also test dependencies and real systems, such as databases and remote services.
-Moreover, when implementing integration tests, we don’t use mocks.
-As these are larger tests, they take more time to run and, consequently, are executed less frequently.
+Unlike unit tests, integration tests don’t utilize mocks.
+Being more complex, they take more time to run and, consequently, are executed less frequently.

 }

-Thus, we can write the following integration test for this class:
+Next, we show an integration test for this system:

 @Test